IDAES/idaes-pse/docs/user_guide/vis/index.rst

 Units
     *Units* is the term used for any geometric shape in the flowsheet that is connected by lines.
-    The three types of units are IDAES unit models (such as a Flash, Mixer, or Splitter), inlets, or outlets.
-Units can be moved by clicking and dragging them.
+    In addition to different shapes for the different IDAES unit models, there are also designated shapes for inlets and outlets.
+All units can be moved by clicking and dragging them.
     If you right-click on a unit, it will rotate 90 degrees.

 Lines
-    The lines connecting units, also called "arcs", can be manipulated by clicking and dragging.
+    The lines connecting units can be manipulated by clicking and dragging.
     If you double-click on a line, you will create a new segment that can be used for routing the line around objects.
 You can eliminate a segment by clicking on the dot that appears as you hover over the line.